Cindy WOD Workout – A Beastly Strategy Guaranteed to Improve Your PR

 If you cannot perform normal pushups as the rounds go by, you may drop to your knees.
-To increase the intensity you may do push ups on an incline box, from a bench, using the TRX suspension strap or using a bar in a rack.
+To increase the intensity you may do push ups on an inclined box, from a bench, using the TRX suspension strap or using a bar in a rack.

-You may also choose to scale the entire WOD by reducing the time to 15 minutes and / or changing the rep scheme to 9, 6 and 3 (air squats, push ups, pull ups).
+You may also choose to scale the entire Cindy WOD by reducing the time to 15 minutes and/or changing the rep scheme to 9, 6 and 3 (air squats, push ups, pull ups).

-Let’s break down our Cindy strategies in terms of exercise (take a look at the master list of CrossFit Hero WODS).
+Let’s break down our Cindy WOD strategies in terms of exercise (take a look at the master list of CrossFit Hero WODS).

 With this version, you replace the thrusters with power cleans.
 Apart from this change, it is the same workout;